Core¶

 Compares geodesic flow coherence before and after dimension lifting.

-Tests three algebras in parallel:
+Tests three algebras:

 - Original Cl(p, q): baseline coherence and curvature.